ccoombes/ccoombes.github.io/_pages/about.md

 # Experience

+## JUNE 2023 - CURRENT
+### SENIOR CYBER SECRITY ANALYST, AUSGRID
+In my current role as a Senior Cyber Security Analyst, I play a crucial role in protecting Ausgrid’s ICT & OT assets by monitoring and analysing security data across network, cloud, identity and endpoint security platforms to proactively detect and mitigate cyber threats.

+Leading the design and implementation of our security monitoring technologies, I strive to continuously improve our detection capabilities.

+My role involves working with internal and external stakeholders to develop technical solutions, implement security capabilities, and provide expert guidance during incident response.
+In a rostered on-call environment, I contribute to incident management, process refinement, and security operations, ensuring an adaptive and resilient approach to cybersecurity.

+Additionally, I stay ahead of evolving threat landscapes by proactively engaging with our threat intel partners and researching the latest cyber threats and developing proactive mitigation strategies.
+Committed to knowledge-sharing and skill development, I mentor junior SOC team members, fostering a strong security culture within the organisation.

+Key responsibilities:
+- Threat Detection & Response – Oversee security monitoring and lead investigations into emerging threats.
+- SIEM Management & Detection Engineering – Optimize SIEM performance, enhance detection analytics, and refine log pipelines.
+- Incident Response Leadership – Develop and implement response strategies, ensuring rapid containment and forensic analysis.
+- Security Architecture & Compliance – Align cybersecurity frameworks with industry regulations and best practices.
+- Stakeholder Engagement – Collaborate with internal and external partners to implement security solutions and provide incident guidance.
+- Threat Intelligence & Research – Stay ahead of evolving cyber threats, developing proactive mitigation strategies.
+- Team Development & Mentorship – Train and mentor SOC team members, fostering a strong security culture.

-## MARCH 2021 – CURRENT
+## MARCH 2021 – JUNE 2023
 ### LEAD OPERATIONS ENGINEER, NEXON
-In my current role as a Lead Operations Engineer at Nexon, I’m responsible for the efficient delivery of IT service into key customer accounts.
-The position is aligned with a “Care Team”, which involves providing leadership, support and mentoring to a team of highly skilled operational engineers.
+As a Lead Operations Engineer at Nexon, I was responsible for the efficient delivery of IT service into key customer accounts.
+The position was aligned with a “Care Team”, which involves providing leadership, support and mentoring to a team of highly skilled operational engineers.

 Overseeing the delivery of service into a range of customers across various industries including but not limited to, Critical Infrastructure, Health Care, Higher Education and Transport.
 Ensuring that all tasks are managed inline with the ITIL framework and are actioned appropriately.

 A key driver of mine is achieving customer satisfaction and aligning business objectives and contractual obligations.

-I also act as an escalation point for resolving issues affecting the efficient delivery of all operations across all customers.
+Acted as an escalation point for resolving issues affecting the efficient delivery of all operations across all customers.

-Key engagements I have been involved with to date;

-- Critical Infrastructure - Nexon has been engaged by a major critical infrastructure provider to coordinate the replacement of a large control system.
-I am the Lead Engineer responsible for managing the infrastructure implementation and for building out the team and processes to support the project through the delivery phase, system go-live and beyond.
-- Data Protection -  Lead Engineer responsible for transitioning the management & monitoring of the Microsoft 365 and Dell Networker backup environments of large higher education providers into Nexon(CSA) managed services.
-This included analysing multiple disparate environments to ensure compliance with best practise, identifying risks with the current implementations and providing corrective action recommendations.
-- Essential 8 - Primary engineer responsible for the analysis, design, and implementation of the required security controls to raise a large customer's ASD Essential 8 maturity level.
-Provided a detailed design and guidance on the required ITSM practises to ensure that the maturity level is maintained.
-- Azure - Responsible for transitioning to managed services the monitoring and day to day management for multiple Azure customers.
-- Virtualisation - Took on the day monitoring and management of a large health care providers multiple most, multi sites vsphere & commvault environment.
-Provided guidance on capacity planning and hardware upgrades.
+Key Project: Critical infrastructure control system replacement, Essential 8 maturity level compliance, Azure Monitoring & Management, Virtualisation management, capacity planning & upgrades.

 ## MARCH 2017 – MARCH 2021
 ### INFRASTRUCTURE LEAD, OVATO